Monthly M&A Roundup: February 2026 Brand Ownership Changes

 February 2026: The Reshuffling Continues

 The consumer brand landscape continues its rapid transformation in early 2026.
-Corporate separations, mega-deal integrations, and new acquisitions are redrawing category maps across food, fashion, media, and healthcare.
-Here is the complete rundown of deals closed, advancing, and announced this month.
+Corporate separations, mega-deal integrations, and surprise reversals are redrawing category maps across food, fashion, media, and healthcare.
+Here is the complete rundown of deals closed, advancing, paused, and announced through the end of February 2026.

 Deals Closed or Completing